norcams/docs-enduser/docs/rdp.rst

 Via RDP Gateway (UiO)
 ---------------------

+..NOTE:: This is only applicable for UiO users

 There are two reasons why you may want to use an RDP gateway:

 #.
 You are connecting from outside of a network belonging to a